livepeer/docs/docs/video-miners/core-concepts/roles-and-responsibilities.md

 ### About Orchestrators

 An orchestrator coordinates work on the network.
-They earn LPT rewards by staking their own LPT, attracting the stake of delegators by sharing earnings, and earning ETH fees for providing high-quality transcoding services to broadcasters.
+They earn LPT rewards by staking their own LPT, and earn ETH fees for providing high-quality transcoding services to broadcasters.
+Their earnings are influenced by their delegated stake, which they've attracted by sharing earnings.

 The quality of transcoding services is influenced by a combination of factors, including but not limited to: